kfix/ddcctl/README.md

 Known Bugs / Caveats
 ----
 `ddcctl` gets a lot of bug reports for stuff that can't be remotely debugged or fixed.
-Here are the three main issues I will close out-of-hand:
+Here are the four main issues I will close out-of-hand:

+__MY HACKINTOSH <whatever>__:
+You're on your own with that one.

 __YOUR PC MONITOR MAY SUCK AT DDC__
 The DDC standard is very loosely implemented by monitor manufacturers beyond sleeping the display.